quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Idle Timeout {#idle-timeout}

-If the idle timeout is enabled by either peer, a connection is silently closed and the state is discarded when it remains idle for longer than the max_idle_timeout (see {{transport-parameter-definitions}}) and three times the current Probe Timeout (PTO).
+If the idle timeout is enabled by either peer, a connection is silently closed and its state is discarded when it remains idle for longer than the max_idle_timeout (see {{transport-parameter-definitions}}) and three times the current Probe Timeout (PTO).